JakobST1n/textgraph/README.md

 # TextGraph

-A small terminal utility which displays graphs as plain text, with the goal of having no dependencies, being lightweight, and reasonably performant.
+A small terminal utility which displays graphs as plain text, with the goal of having few dependencies, being lightweight, and reasonably performant.

 It is meant to be used in a traditional unix way,